 Some of the information included in this prospectus supplement and the documents we incorporate by reference herein contain "forward-looking" statements.
-All statements that are not statements of historical facts, including statements regarding our future financial position, business strategy, budgets, projected costs and plans and objectives of management for future operations, are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+All statements that are not statements of historical facts, including statements regarding our future financial position, business strategy, budgets, projected costs and plans and objectives of management for future operations, are forward-looking statements as defined under the federal securities law.
 You can typically identify forward-looking statements by the use of forward-looking words, such as "may," "could," "should," "intend," "assume," "project," "believe," "anticipate," "expect," "estimate," "potential," "plan," "forecast" and other similar words.
 When considering forward-looking statements, you should keep in mind the risk factors and other cautionary statements in this prospectus supplement, the accompanying base prospectus and the documents we incorporate by reference herein and therein.

 These forward-looking statements reflect our intentions, plans, expectations, assumptions and beliefs about future events and are subject to risks, uncertainties and other factors, many of which are outside our control.
 Important factors that could cause actual results to differ materially from the expectations expressed or implied in the forward-looking statements include known and unknown risks.
-Known risks and uncertainties include, but are not limited to, (i) the risks described in DCP's Annual Report on Form 10-K for the year ended December 31, 2018 (the "2018 10-K"), (ii) the risks described in DCP's Quarterly Report on Form 10-Q for the quarter ended March 31, 2019, and (iii) the risks described in this prospectus supplement and the accompanying base prospectus.
+Known risks and uncertainties include, but are not limited to, (i) the risks described in DCP's Annual Report on Form 10-K for the year ended December 31, 2019 (as amended, the "2019 10-K"), (ii) the risks described in DCP's Quarterly Report on Form 10-Q for the quarter ended March 31, 2020, and (iii) the risks described in this prospectus supplement and the accompanying base prospectus.
 Some of these risks are summarized below: